learn-static/hist-320/content/4-web-setup.md

     4. Leave the "Include all branches" option **Unchecked**!
     5. Click on the green button titled "**Create repository from template**".
 This will take you to your new repository (note that it may take a few seconds to generate).

+**Need a visual?
+Follow along with the video below:**

+{% include video-embed.html youtubeid="VJwcyeHUtw4" caption="Copy a GitHub Repository" %}

 ## Step 3.
 Edit the site settings

 1. Take a look at the files in your repository and locate the one titled `_config.yml`.
 Click on this file to open it.